 Considering your other medications may help you decide which ADHD drug is right for you.
 Adderall and Vyvanse can both interact with certain other medications or chemicals.
 A few examples include:

-Acidifying agents: These include ascorbic acid and fruit juices.
-These acidic ingredients might lower the amount of drug that gets absorbed by your body.
+- Acidifying agents.
+These include ascorbic acid and fruit juices.
+These acidic ingredients might lower the amount of drug that the body absorbs.

-Alkalinizing agents: These include sodium bicarbonate, the main ingredient in baking soda.
-Alkalizing agents are the opposite of acids, and they might increase the absorption of either drug.
+- Alkalinizing agents.
+These include sodium bicarbonate, the main ingredient in baking soda.
+Alkalizing agents are the opposite of acids.
+They might increase the body’s absorption of these drugs.

 Vyvanse and Adderall have both been shown to be effective for treating ADHD.
-The biggest differences between the two drugs are in the forms, how often you take them, and especially their potential for misuse.
+The biggest differences between the two drugs are: